 PLBs transmit on two frequencies, 406 MHz, and 121.5 MHz.
 The 406 MHz frequency is the emerging technology that is reducing the role of the 121.5 MHz frequency because of the high number of false alerts from the past.
 The use of 121.5 is limited to aiding as a ‘homing signal’ inside of the ‘406 Type’.
 Also manufacturers are using GPS (Global Positioning Satellite) chips to provide accurate locating to about 100 yards, greatly reducing the search area.
 Each Unit must be registered, free of charge, with NOAA (National Oceanic and Atmospheric Administration) who maintains the database for emergency beacons in the U.S. This allows (SAR) to know who owns the beacon and will reduce false alerts.These life saving units will work in the most remote places; Death Valley, Northwest Territories, North Pole.
 They will work in 125 Degrees heat to 40 degrees below 0.

-Rifle Accuracy Reports recommends that all outdoors enthusiasts take and use cell phones, satellite phones, GPS devices with map capabilities, and 2-way radios.
+Rifle Accuracy Reports recommends that all outdoors enthusiasts take and use cell phones, satellite phones, GPS devices with map capabilities, and dmr two-way radio.
 Together, a person would have the complete emergency communications set.
 The cost for one of these Life Saving Devices is in the $700 to $1200 dollar range (USD).

 The scenario for activating the 406 MHz PLB would go like this: